 In the case of GR methods, the alignment matrix is computed using an attention mechanism, which inherently results in a lowrank matrix.
-A lemma provides evidence of this low-rank property and is presented briefly here, with a detailed proof in Appendix B.
+A lemma provides evidence of this low-rank property and is presented briefly here, with a detailed proof delegated to Wu et al. [41, Appendix B] due to space limitations.